-Shrubby veronica offers spectacular flowering and simply beautiful leaves.
+Shrubby veronica, or Hebe, offers spectacular flowering and simply beautiful leaves.

 Summary of key Hebe facts

 Height: 1 to 5 feet (30 to 150 cm)

 Flowering: March to November depending on the variety

 Caring for this plant, from planting to pruning, should help you get magnificent flower clusters.

 Planting at other times than fall is perfectly possible for specimens purchased in pots or containers.

 - For planting, avoid winter freezing and summer heat.

 - Water regularly if you’re planting in spring or at the beginning of summer.

 Always choose a sunlit and wind-sheltered spot because Hebe is vulnerable to cold frost spells.